A few days ago, Bovis Homes hit the headlines with reports of profits and dividends doubling.

 If I am to avoid pointless speculation, the best I can say is that it is unclear whether Bovis is growing in the longer term or not, and so it may not deserve a premium PE.

 The yield today is around 1% which is not exactly what most income and growth investors are looking for.
 If the dividend is doubled then investors will get 2%, which is still way below the 3.5% available from the FTSE 100.
 If dividends were to return to their decade-long average of 15.3p, then the yield today would be 3%, which still doesn’t even match the yield available from an investment in the much less risky market index.

 Most cautious investors who are looking for income and growth don’t want to see their investment income or capital values shooting up and down.
 They want to see something reliable and increasing steadily.
 Unfortunately for Bovis, steady is not really a good description of their performance.
 This certainly isn’t their fault – it’s caused by the industry they’re in, but it does make the company look less attractive to many mainstream investors.

-Overall them I would say that Bovis is what it is – a successful business in a cyclical industry; but at 502p, the shares don’t seem to offer anywhere near as much value as can be found elsewhere.
+Overall I would say that Bovis is what it is – a successful business in a cyclical industry, but at 502p, the shares don’t seem to offer anywhere near as much value as can be found elsewhere.